JohnWeisz/TypedJSON/readme.md

  - Seamlessly integrate into existing code with [decorators](https://github.com/Microsoft/TypeScript-Handbook/blob/master/pages/Decorators.md), ultra-lightweight syntax
  - Parse standard JSON to typed class instances, safely, without requiring any type-information to be specified in the source JSON
-   - _Note: polymorphic object structures require simple type-annotations to be present in JSON, this is configurable to be complatible with other serializers, like [Json.NET](https://www.newtonsoft.com/json)_
+   - _Note: polymorphic object structures require simple type-annotations to be present in JSON, this is configurable to be compatible with other serializers, like [Json.NET](https://www.newtonsoft.com/json)_

 ## Installation